aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-open-xml-sdk/code-comparison-for-common-features-with-openxml/get-a-column-heading/_index.md

 {

-// Create a regular expression to match the row index portion the cell name.
+// Create a regular expression to match the row index portion of the cell name.

 Regex regex = new Regex(@"\d+");